 If you always have 1,000 people viewing the form every month, and it never goes up or never goes down then measuring a conversion rate is fine.

-But like any business, you want LOTS of people making it into your funnel and visiting the form page.
-The problem is as you increase the number of visitors, the conversion rate is going to drop because the number of people converting is NEVER the same as the number of visitors increases.
+But like any business, you want LOTS of people (they need to be quality of course) making it into your funnel and visiting the form page.
+The problem is as you increase the number of visitors, the conversion rate is going to drop some because the number of people converting is NEVER the same as the number of visitors increases.

 Because the number of conversions does not grow at the same rate as your number of visitors, it will seem like the conversion rate is dropping, which, of course, it is.